mercedesb/talk-spot/SoftSkills/Effective1:1s.md

 * Full talk

 ## Abstract
-It's easy to fall into a 1:1 rut.
-Asking the same questions, giving the same answers, or coming to the meeting with, "I don't have anything to talk about."
+It's easy to fall into a one-on-one (1:1) rut—asking the same questions, giving the same answers, or coming to the meeting with, "I don't have anything to talk about."
 Whether you are the person with leadership responsibilities or the person looking for guidance, it can be hard to know what to do with your 1:1 time.
 This talk will explain why this time is so important, provide ideas for mixing up your 1:1s, and will share some strategies for making sure your 1:1 time is as effective and productive as possible, helping you achieve your professional development goals.

 ## Description